nicolabs/nicobot/README.md

 }
 ```

-A few notes about the example : in `-p yes '(?i)\b(yes|ok)\b'` :
+A few notes about the _regex_ usage in this example : in `-p yes '(?i)\b(yes|ok)\b'` :
 - `(?i)` enables case-insensitive match
 - `\b` means "edge of a word" ; it is used to make sure the wanted text will not be part of another word (e.g. `tik tok` would match `ok` otherwise)
 - Note that a _search_ is done on the messages (not a _match_) so it is not required to specify a full _regular expression_ with `^` and `$` (though you may do, if you want to).
 This makes the pattern more readable.
 - The pattern is labeled 'yes' so it can be easily identified in the JSON output and counted as a positive match

-Also you may have noticed the importance of defining patterns that don't overlap (here the message matched both 'yes' and 'no') or being ready to handle unknow states.
+You may also have noticed the importance of defining patterns that don't overlap (here the message matched both 'yes' and 'no') or being ready to handle unknow states.

-You could parse the output with a script, or with a command-line client like [jq](https://stedolan.github.io/jq/).
+To make use of the bot, you could parse its output with a script, or with a command-line client like [jq](https://stedolan.github.io/jq/).

-For instance, to get the name of the matched patterns in Python :
+This sample Python snippet will get the name of the matched patterns :

 ```python
 # loads the JSON output